-BA Manhattanville College // MSW Wurzweiler School of Social Work at Yeshiva University
+B.A., Manhattanville College // M.S.W., Yeshiva University

 The experience of volunteering with vulnerable communities abroad solidified Kimberly's decision to pursue a career that would be meaningful and impactful to others.
-Kimberly has often felt inspired by Stoic principles: "Today I escaped anxiety.
+She has often felt inspired by Stoic philosophical principles: "Today I escaped anxiety.
 Or no, I discarded it, because it was within me, in my own perceptions — not outside.” — Marcus Aurelius.